 I create personalised showreels from scratch for actors – bringing a creativity and joy to the process.

-The process begins with us meeting (in person or on Zoom), and then I write your scenes.
+The process begins with us meeting – in person or on Zoom (whichever is your preference) – and then I write your scenes.

-I pride myself on producing exactly what each actor needs to showcase their talents.
 I write unique and original scenes for EVERY showreel.
-EVERY SCRIPT I shoot is original material, written for my clients.
+Every script I shoot is original material.

-I am also in regular contact with casting directors.
-They are the crucial audience member for showreels — so it’s crucial I get the work right.
+I am in regular contact with casting directors.
 You can read my interview with Emmy Award Winning Casting Director Chase Paris (Ozark, Stranger Things) here.

 I am based in East London, but can also travel across the UK and Europe.
 Your scripts will be original – created solely to capture what makes your acting talents shine.